cbschaff/benchmark-rrc/README.md

-To run the code locally, first install [Singularity](https://sylabs.io/guides/3.5/user-guide/quick_start.html) and download [singularity image for Phase 2](https://people.tuebingen.mpg.de/felixwidmaier/realrobotchallenge/robot_phase/singularity.html#singularity-download-image) from the competition.
+To run the code locally, first install [Singularity](https://sylabs.io/guides/3.5/user-guide/quick_start.html) and download [singularity image for Phase 2](https://people.tuebingen.mpg.de/felixwidmaier/realrobotchallenge/robot_phase/singularity.html#singularity-download-image) from the Real Robot Challenge.
 A couple extra dependencies are required to run our code.
 To create the required singularity image, run:
 ```singularity build --fakeroot image.sif image.def```

 Use the `run_locally.sh` script to build the catkin workspace and run commands